 In its 175-year history, the city founded near the banks of Buffalo Bayou has grown from the capitol of the Republic (1837 to 1840) to the fourth-largest city in the nation.
 What began with 6,642 acres has expanded into nearly 600 square miles, bringing with it a rich history that’s jam-packed with interesting facts, must-see sites and experiences to enjoy.
 Think you’ve got Houston figured out?
 Think again.

 See Texas’ second-largest urban bat colony on its nightly exodus from beneath Montrose’s Waugh Drive Bridge between Allen Parkway and Memorial Drive.
 A quarter-million Mexican free-tailed bats call the bridge home and emerge around sunset, nightly, over Buffalo Bayou.
-Looking for the best vantage point?
-Grab a spot on the platform just southeast of the bridge or the northeast bank of the bayou.
+For the best vantage point, grab a spot on the platform just southeast of the bridge.

 Situated on 84 acres along the Washington Corridor, Glenwood Cemetery serves as a serene resting place for some of Houston’s most iconic residents.
 Although we aren’t going to suggest parking it there for an afternoon picnic, it is definitely a solid destination for a shade-filled stroll.
-Keep an eye out for the ornate headstones of more than 20 mayors, past governors, oil tycoons, even Howard Hughes—the famous, aviator, engineer and movie director.
+Keep an eye out for the ornate headstones of more than 20 mayors, past governors, oil tycoons, even Howard Hughes.

 It took more than 20 years for Houston postman Jeff McKissack to finish his maze-like Orange Show Monument.
 Made using concrete, brick, steel and anything else he could find, McKissack created a series of walkway mazes, balconies, arenas and exhibits inside an East End lot.
 When he died in 1980, the future of the project was uncertain, until a non-profit set out to preserve the structure.
-Together, 21 original donors—including Dominique de Menil and members of ZZ Top—helped pool enough money to restore and reopen the site.
-The Orange Show is open for tours Saturday and Sunday, noon to 5 p.m. and frequently hosts concerts and special events.
+Together, 21 original donors—including Dominique de Menil and members of ZZ Top—helped pool enough money to restore and reopen the site for tours and special events.

-Forget the tacky carpet, the life-size Miley Cyrus cutouts and stadium seating.
-Landmark River Oaks Theatre plays by its own rules.
-This beloved institution is known for its stunning art-deco interior, indie-film repertoire and second-level bar and lounge.
+Forget the tacky carpet, life-size Miley Cyrus cutouts and stadium seating at most modern cinemas, Landmark River Oaks Theatre plays by its own rules.
+This historic institution is known for its stunning art-deco interior, indie-film repertoire and second-level bar and lounge.
 It’s also the only theater in Houston with a weekly midnight series, including The Rocky Horror Picture Show, shown on the second Saturday of every month.

 Visitors who arrive in Houston sans the oh-so-essential pair of cowboy boots should stop by Westheimer’s Tejas Boots for a custom pair designed by Jose Gonzales.
 The local institution has been outfitting presidents, governors and athletes for more than 25 years.
 Sure, a pair will set you back around $1,000, but can you really put a price on the happiness that a perfectly-crafted set of black alligator boots will bring?
 Check out Tejas’ other products including belts, buckles, shoes, skins, bags and wallets.